-We paid aggregate cash dividends on our common stock of \$27.1 million in each of 2015 and 2016 and \$27.2 million in 2017 (\$.02 per share each quarter).
-Distributions to noncontrolling interest in 2015, 2016 and 2017 are primarily comprised of: CompX dividends paid to shareholders other than NL; Kronos cash dividends paid to shareholders other than us and NL, and BMI and LandWell dividends paid to shareholders other than us.
+We paid aggregate cash dividends on our common stock of \$27.1 million in 2016 and \$27.2 million in each of 2017 and 2018 (\$.02 per share each quarter).
+Distributions to noncontrolling interest in 2016, 2017 and 2018 are primarily comprised of: CompX dividends paid to shareholders other than NL; Kronos cash dividends paid to shareholders other than us and NL, and BMI and LandWell dividends paid to shareholders other than us.